Brokerages Set Weyerhaeuser (NYSE:WY) Price Target at $30.67

-Weyerhaeuser (NYSE:WY) has earned a consensus recommendation of “Buy” from the ten ratings firms that are currently covering the company, Marketbeat.com reports.
-Three research analysts have rated the stock with a hold rating and five have issued a buy rating on the company.
-The average 12 month target price among brokers that have issued a report on the stock in the last year is $30.67.
+Weyerhaeuser (NYSE:WY) has been assigned an average rating of “Buy” from the ten research firms that are covering the stock, MarketBeat reports.
+Three research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+The average 1-year price objective among brokerages that have issued a report on the stock in the last year is $30.67.

-The company also recently declared a quarterly dividend, which was paid on Friday, March 19th.
-Investors of record on Friday, March 5th were given a dividend of $0.17 per share.
-This represents a $0.68 annualized dividend and a dividend yield of 1.92%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, March 19th.
+Investors of record on Friday, March 5th were given a $0.17 dividend.
+This represents a $0.68 dividend on an annualized basis and a yield of 1.85%.
 The ex-dividend date was Thursday, March 4th.
-Weyerhaeuser’s payout ratio is 174.36%.
+Weyerhaeuser’s payout ratio is presently 174.36%.

-In related news, CFO Russell S. Hagen sold 24,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 2nd.
-The stock was sold at an average price of $32.10, for a total transaction of $770,400.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.27% of the stock is currently owned by insiders.
+In other Weyerhaeuser news, CFO Russell S. Hagen sold 24,000 shares of the firm’s stock in a transaction on Tuesday, February 2nd.
+The shares were sold at an average price of $32.10, for a total value of $770,400.00.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+0.27% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. boosted its stake in Weyerhaeuser by 1.6% during the fourth quarter.
-BlackRock Inc. now owns 52,733,375 shares of the real estate investment trust’s stock worth $1,768,152,000 after buying an additional 854,081 shares during the last quarter.
-Norges Bank acquired a new position in Weyerhaeuser during the fourth quarter worth $332,280,000.
-Bank of New York Mellon Corp boosted its stake in Weyerhaeuser by 12.1% during the fourth quarter.
-Bank of New York Mellon Corp now owns 7,312,231 shares of the real estate investment trust’s stock worth $245,181,000 after buying an additional 791,268 shares during the last quarter.
-Diamond Hill Capital Management Inc. boosted its stake in Weyerhaeuser by 38.4% during the fourth quarter.
-Diamond Hill Capital Management Inc. now owns 6,569,212 shares of the real estate investment trust’s stock worth $220,266,000 after buying an additional 1,821,796 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. boosted its stake in Weyerhaeuser by 0.7% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 6,470,037 shares of the real estate investment trust’s stock worth $216,941,000 after buying an additional 42,620 shares during the last quarter.
-77.46% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in WY.
+CX Institutional boosted its stake in shares of Weyerhaeuser by 64.8% during the 4th quarter.
+CX Institutional now owns 824 shares of the real estate investment trust’s stock valued at $28,000 after purchasing an additional 324 shares in the last quarter.
+Sigma Planning Corp boosted its stake in shares of Weyerhaeuser by 2.4% during the 4th quarter.
+Sigma Planning Corp now owns 14,448 shares of the real estate investment trust’s stock valued at $484,000 after purchasing an additional 341 shares in the last quarter.
+Capital Analysts LLC boosted its stake in shares of Weyerhaeuser by 12.4% during the 3rd quarter.
+Capital Analysts LLC now owns 3,568 shares of the real estate investment trust’s stock valued at $102,000 after purchasing an additional 394 shares in the last quarter.
+Mraz Amerine & Associates Inc. boosted its stake in shares of Weyerhaeuser by 2.4% during the 4th quarter.
+Mraz Amerine & Associates Inc. now owns 18,119 shares of the real estate investment trust’s stock valued at $608,000 after purchasing an additional 429 shares in the last quarter.
+Finally, Stelac Advisory Services LLC boosted its stake in shares of Weyerhaeuser by 3.8% during the 4th quarter.
+Stelac Advisory Services LLC now owns 12,398 shares of the real estate investment trust’s stock valued at $416,000 after purchasing an additional 458 shares in the last quarter.
+77.46% of the stock is currently owned by institutional investors and hedge funds.

 About Weyerhaeuser